- Date of Incident

-French television correspondent arrested for curfew violation in Minneapolis
+Charges dropped against French television correspondent arrested during protests in Minneapolis

 A French television correspondent was arrested for curfew violations in Minneapolis, Minnesota, on May 30, 2020, after police fired rubber projectiles at the car she was riding in, damaging the windshield and sending small shards of glass inside the vehicle.
 The videographer from her team was arrested at the same time.